Radio Boulevard

 General Information about the SP-600

 Hammarlund released an advertisement in 1948 that introduced their newest receiver, the SPC-600X.
 The receiver was to sell for $395 but, as Hammarlund had done before, this advertisement was really just to let hams and interested commercial users know what was going to be available in the future.
 No SPC-600X receivers were ever created other than maybe a prototype or two.
 It was well-over a year later, in 1950, that Hammarlund introduced the SP-600 Series and the selling price had dramatically risen to nearly $1000.
 This new SP-600 was primarily intended for the military and commercial user market.
 It was a very popular receiver and many thousands were built, especially for military applications.
 It's known that much of the SP-600 design criteria actually came from the U.S. Army Signal Corps, especially the JX crystal oscillator concept and the turret band switching.
 The "JX" crystal oscillator wasn't new for the SP-600.
 The use of the selectable crystal oscillator is seen on some "customized" SP-200 WWII Super Pro receivers and was even designated as an "Improvement Kit" with the part number MC-531 from the Signal Corps.
 Sometimes these receivers were "custom" rebuilds done by various engineering companies for the Signal Corps.
 These "custom" SP-200 Super Pro receivers usually date from 1947 up into the 1950s.
 The turret band changing was also a specification from the Signal Corps and this is shown by the Hallicrafters' R-274 receiver, built for the Signal Corps and sharing many similarities to the SP-600, including the turret band switching concept.
-So, although Hammarlund advertising appears to ignore the Signal Corps input, there is just too much evidence available that shows much of Hammarlund's design concepts for the SP-600 actually came from the Signal Corps.
+So, although Hammarlund advertising appears to ignore the Signal Corps input, there's just too much evidence available that shows much of Hammarlund's design concepts for the SP-600 actually came from the Signal Corps.
 The first contract issued was in 1950 for the R-483/FRR for the Signal Corps and was actually a SP-600 JX-5 and was not actually built until November 1951.
 The first built SP-600s were R-274A/FRR receivers (SP-600 JX-1) built on a 1951 contract in September 1951.

 Most SP-600 versions were built throughout the 1950s but the SP-600 continued to be produced in smaller numbers up into the early 1970s.
 The standard SP-600 tunes from .54 to 54MC in six bands.
 A "J" suffix indicates JAN parts were used in the construction and an "X" suffix indicates a switchable crystal LO.
 Hammarlund also offered a "JLX" version with 100-400KC substituted for the .54-1.35MC band and a "VLF" version that covered 10KC-540KC.
 Hammarlund made over 40 variations of the SP-600 that were each assigned a numerical suffix which identified the particular circuit, mechanical changes or sometimes the end-user.
 The last in the "time-line" was the model variation SP-600 JX-21A from 1969-1972 which utilized a product detector circuit, two additional tubes and some other changes to make it "compatible" with SSB operations.